peihsinsu/gcmetrics/README.md

 }'
 ```

+In the write customize metric data sample, you can write more timeseries in the array in one request.
+It helps for the performance.

 * -j: the json data that you want to input

 ## Delete a metric

+You can also delete the metric by using delete like:

 ```
 gcmetric -t delete -p mitac-cp300-taipei101 -n mymetric